What’s the Difference between 'Ghostbusters' and 'The Real Ghostbusters'?

 Turns out that the concept of bustin’ spooky spirits dates all the way back to 1975, when Filmation produced a live action Saturday morning series called The Ghost Busters that ran for one season on CBS.
 It starred F-Troop pals Forrest Tucker and Larry Storch as a pair of bumbling detectives named Kong and Spenser who traveled the world hunting ghosts with the aid of Tracy the Gorilla.

-Meanwhile, Columbia produced their own cartoon series using the characters from the movie and, to emphasize the official-ness of the project, entitled it The Real Ghostbusters.
+Meanwhile, Columbia produced its own cartoon series using the characters from the movie and, to emphasize the official-ness of the project, entitled it The Real Ghostbusters.
+(It made its debut 30 years ago, on September 13, 1986.)

 Columbia had deeper pockets than Filmation, and their series was accompanied by a line of toys and a team of lawyers.
-A series of legal volleys ensued (including a ridiculous race-baiting accusation that the Filmation show portrayed Ernie Hudson’s character as an ape, despite the fact that Tracy the Gorilla was part of the original show long before the movie came along), and the Filmation project was discontinued after 65 episodes, while The Real Ghostbusters ran for seven seasons.
+A series of legal volleys ensued, and the Filmation project was discontinued after 65 episodes, while The Real Ghostbusters ran for seven seasons.